imua-xyz/imuachain/CONTRIBUTING.md

 ## Architecture Decision Records (ADR)

-When proposing an architecture decision for Exocore, please create an ADR so further discussions can be made.
+When proposing an architecture decision for Imuachain, please create an ADR so further discussions can be made.
 We are following this process so all involved parties are in agreement